 What is Plantar Fasciitis?

-Plantar fasciitis refers to an inflammation of the plantar fascia, a thick, fibrous band running along the sole of the foot.
-Such inflammation results from direct injury to the plantar fascia, usually, repeated trauma to the tissue where the fascia attaches to the calcaneus or heel bone.
+Plantar fasciitis refers to an inflammation of the plantar fascia, which is a thick, fibrous band running along the sole of the foot.
+Such inflammation can result from direct injury to the plantar fascia, but is usually the result of repeated trauma to the tissue where the fascia attaches to the calcaneus or heel bone.
 The plantar fascia is critical in maintaining the foot’s complex arch system, also playing a role in balance and fine control of certain phases of the athlete’s gait.

-Injury to the plantar fascia is particularly painful and disabling for runners and can often prove stubbornly resistant to treatment.
-Rehabilitation is frequently a lengthy and frustrating process.
-For these reasons, care should be taken where possible to avoid such injury by means of preventative exercises and sensitivity to early warning signs.
+Injury to the plantar fascia is particularly painful and disabling, and can often prove stubbornly resistant to treatment.
+For these reasons, care should be taken where possible to avoid such injury by means of preventative measures and sensitivity to early warning signs.

 A non-elastic band of fibrous tissue, the plantar fascia, runs along the bottom or plantar surface of the foot.
 It attaches to the calcaneus or heel bone, (the largest bone in the foot), fanning out and attaching to the metatarsal bones around the ball of the foot, at the base of the toes.
 Tension in the plantar fascia acts to maintain the arch of the foot.

 Most commonly, the plantar fascia is injured at its attachment point on the medial tubercle of the calcaneus.
-During running, the arch of the foot flattens during the pronation phase, allowing the foot to absorb shock as it makes contact with the ground.
-Repetitive trauma to this tissue can produce micro tears, the signature of plantar fasciitis.
-Pain usually develops on the calcaneus of the foot.
+While running, the arch of the foot flattens during the pronation phase, allowing the foot to absorb shock as it makes contact with the ground.

 What Causes Plantar Fasciitis?